isomerpages/moe-manjusrisec/_discover-manjusri/Direct School Admission/Introduction to DSA Sec@Manjusri.md

 who do not participate in the DSA-Sec will continue to seek admission based on their PSLE results through the Secondary 1 (S1) Posting.</p>
 <p>Manjusri Secondary School admits students through the Direct School Admission
-– Secondary Schools exercise (DSA-Sec).
-Our DSA-Sec selection criteria is premised on the applicants’ aptitude and interests in either:</p>
+– Secondary (DSA-Sec) Schools exercise.
+Our DSA-Sec selection criteria are premised on the applicants’ aptitude and interests in either:</p>
 <p><strong>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <a href="/cca/performing-arts/chinese-dance/" rel="noopener noreferrer nofollow" target="_blank">Chinese Dance</a>&nbsp;</strong>
 </p>
 <p><strong>2.&nbsp;&nbsp;&nbsp;&nbsp; <a href="/cca/performing-arts/chinese-orchestra/" rel="noopener noreferrer nofollow" target="_blank">Chinese Orchestra</a></strong>